MileHacker Logo

 Quirky Attractions & Rum Trails

 The Beer Drinking Pigs at Mt.
-Pellier Hut: This quirky and unique attraction is discovered in the western rainforest.
+Pellier Hut: This quirky and unique attraction is found in the western rainforest.
 Here, pigs have developed a fondness for non-alcoholic beer, presenting an amusing and memorable interaction for visitors.
 It is a regional curiosity that offers a lighthearted break from historical sites and beaches.

 Island Rum Distilleries

 • Cruzan Rum Distillery Tour: St. Croix houses one of the oldest and largest rum distilleries in the Caribbean.
-A tour provides insight into its past and production process, from molasses to bottling.
+A tour provides insight into its history and production process, from molasses to bottling.
 The tour concludes with a tasting.

 • Captain Morgan Rum Distillery Tour: Another major rum producer.
 Its visitor center offers tours exploring the brand's history and rum-making process, presenting additional tasting opportunities.